Somafemihardev/alx-system_engineering-devops/0x00-shell_basics/README.md

-This directory shows the scripts
+This script is to list the files of a current working directory